vpa24/ESL-47---Intermediate-Low-Integrated-Reading-Writing/docs/source/unit2.md

 2. Dan travels a lot **because** of his job.
 3. Alfredo and Maria were late **because of** a flat tire.
 4. Dolores studied for three hours **because** she had a big test.
-5. Tran called the bulding manager **because** his window was broken.
+5. Tran called the building manager **because** his window was broken.
 6. Ana couldn't sleep **because** the baby was crying.
 7. I couldn't go to work **because** my car broke down.
 8. Tanya needed a ladder **because of** the broken light.